 The program offers a wide range of courses on China-related subjects such as foreign policy, philosophy, economic development, business practice, history, arts, Chinese literature, and Chinese language.
 Full-semester internships are available with various businesses, news and cultural agencies, government and non-profit organizations, providing students an opportunity of gaining first-hand experience about China's culture, society, and political and economic development.

-Beijing Program of Asian Studies is located at Peking University (PKU), China's foremost institution in higher learning.
-Beijing is China's capital with over 800 years of history and will be the host city for the Olympic Games in 2008.
-As China's political and cultural center today, Beijing is an ideal place from which to study the interplay of the forces moving China toward modernization.
+Beijing Program of Asian Studies is located at Peking University (PKU), China's foremost institution of higher learning.
+Beijing is China's capital with over 800 years of history, and was also the host city for the Olympic Games in 2008.
+As China's political and cultural center today, Beijing is an ideal place from which to study the interplay of the forces shaping modern China.

-China is a multinational society with significant differences in dialects, languages, customs, cultures and ethnicity.
-The program takes students to historical places in and around Beijing as well as local villages in the northern mountains where students can investigate rural communities.
+China is a multinational society with significant differences in language and dialects, customs, cultures, and ethnicity.
+The program takes students to historical places in and around Beijing as well as local villages in the northern mountains, where students can investigate rural communities.

-Excursion are organized every other weekend in conjunction with Chinese students at Peking University.
+Excursions are organized every other weekend in conjunction with Chinese students at Peking University.
 There are also weekly activities to boost language acquisition.
-At the end-of-the-semester students participate on one of six study trips.
+At the end of the semester, students participate in one of six study trips.
 Lectures are incorporated in the end-of-semester trip to help make the trip a more meaningful learning experience.
-The topics include ancient history in Xian, Tibetan Buddhism in Llasa, ethnic minorities in Guilin, and economic development in Shanghai.
+The topics include ancient history in Xi'an, Tibetan Buddhism in Llasa, ethnic minorities in Guilin, and economic development in Shanghai.

 Emory College Study Abroad maintains a list of blanket approved courses.
 This list specifies how courses taken abroad will transfer back to Emory.
 PLEASE NOTE: Students may obtain additional approvals for courses that are not currently on this Blanket Approval List